Endicott: Administrative Law 3e

 European Union (http://europa.eu/index_en.htm): In 1950, Belgium, France, Germany, Italy, Luxembourg, and the Netherlands set up a free- trade arrangement for coal and steel, which has evolved into a unique interstate political and legal system.
 In 1957, the Treaty of Rome created the European Economic Community.
 Britain joined in 1973.
 The Single Market was really completed in the 1990s, and the term 'European Union' was adopted in 1993.
 Today, there are 27 member states.
 The major institutions of the EU are the European Parliament, the Council of the European Union, the European Commission, the European Court of Justice, the European Court of Auditors, and the European Ombudsman.

 Executive agency: An agency that provides a public service, typically under a framework agreement setting out its responsibilities and its accountability within a department.
 Unlike a non-departmental public body, it is part of a department, but it has a greater or lesser degree of managerial independence from the departmental structure.

 Fairness: A public authority acts unfairly if it wrongly neglects an interest of a person affected by the decision.
-The neglected interest may be an interest in the outcome (substantive unfairness), or in participation in the making of the decision (procedural unfairness; see natural justice).
-Because of the special legal protections for participation in processes (see Chapter 4), the term 'fairness' is sometimes used in public law as a shorthand for procedural fairness.
+The neglected interest may be an interest in the outcome (in which case the unfairness is substantive), or in participation in the making of the decision (in which case the unfairness is procedural; see natural justice).
 Procedural unfairness is a ground of judicial review.
 Substantive unfairness is not a ground of judicial review in itself, but certain forms of substantive unfairness ground judicial review.

 Habeas corpus ('get the body'): Early prerogative writ from a court of common law or equity, requiring a person to be brought to the court; it developed into a technique for judges to inquire into the lawfulness of detention.